eduMFA/eduMFA/doc/installation/helm.rst

 Create Secret
 ..............

-The chart needs a secret containing the following fields:
+The chart needs a secret (for "essentialSecretName") containing the following
+fields:

 - ``enckey`` The encryption key for the token secrets in the database.
 - ``private.pem`` The audit private key.
 - ``public.pem`` The audit public key.
 - ``secret_key`` The key for signing JWTs.
 - ``pepper`` The pepper for the passwords stored in eduMFA.
-- ``db_password`` The password for the DB user.
 Failing to provide these values will mean the Helm deployment fails.
 Here is an example how to create a suitable secret:

 ..
 XXX: It would be nice to have path options for the uv commands below.